Officialhomie/Portfolio/README.md

 ### Flow 2: Project Voting Flow
 1. User browses projects (displayed as NFTs)
 2. User selects a project they like
-3. Check if user has enough PPT tokens (need 10 PPT minimum)
+3. Check if user has enough $HOMIE tokens (need 10 HOMIE minimum)
 4. If insufficient, claim from faucet
-5. User votes for project → 10 PPT tokens burned
+5. User votes for project → 10 $HOMIE tokens burned
 6. Vote count updated on-chain
 7. Project ranking updated